opsd-io/contribution/docs/terraform_general.md

 pre-commit 2.20.0
 ```

-The full packages list can be found in the [.tool-versions](.tool-versions) file.
+The complete package list is in the [.tool-versions](.tool-versions) file.

 Before we install the tools, we need to add the plugins: